dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     FragColor = vec4(color, 1.0);
 }
 ```
-Now, create a skybox's ShaderClass object and a separate Mesh for rendering.
+Next, we need to create a ShaderClass object for the skybox and a separate Mesh for rendering.
 ```cpp
 // In main.cpp
 //*****************-------SkyMap----------*****************